woocommerce/woocommerce/plugins/woocommerce-blocks/docs/releases/readme.md

 ### After release

-#### Update `master` with release changes
+#### Update `main` branch with release changes

--   Merge the release branch back into master (without the branch being up to date with master).
+-   Merge the release branch back into `main` (without the branch being up to date with `main`).
 This may have merge conflicts needing resolved if there are cherry-picked commits in the release branch.
 -   Do not delete the branch (release branches are kept open for potential patch releases for that version)
--   For _major_ & _minor_ releases, update version on master with dev suffix, e.g. [`2.6-dev`](https://github.com/woocommerce/woocommerce-gutenberg-products-block/commit/e27f053e7be0bf7c1d376f5bdb9d9999190ce158).
+-   For _major_ & _minor_ releases, update version on `main` with dev suffix, e.g. [`2.6-dev`](https://github.com/woocommerce/woocommerce-gutenberg-products-block/commit/e27f053e7be0bf7c1d376f5bdb9d9999190ce158).

 #### Clean up release milestone / Zenhub